 Finding the Best Linux Monitoring Software is Crucial to ensuring uptime and we’re here to show you which ones are the top picks for all around management and monitoring of Ubuntu, Centos, Redhat, and any other distro!

-Though Windows is one the most popular operating system for Servers, there are also a substantial number of Linux Servers spread around the world which practically run the internet.
+Though Windows is one the most popular operating systems for Servers, there are also a substantial number of Linux Servers spread around the world which practically run the internet.

 Just like Windows, your infrastructure running on Linux has to be monitored, and this is why we have come up with the best tools and software available today for Linux.

-- ManageEngine OpManager – FREE TRIAL A network and server monitor that is able to monitor servers with any operating system over a network and across the internet and can also include cloud servers.
+- ManageEngine OpManager – EDITOR’S CHOICE A network and server monitor that is able to monitor servers with any operating system over a network and across the internet and can also include cloud servers.
 Runs on Windows Server and Linux.
+Download a 30-day free trial.

 - Datadog Linux Monitoring A server and services monitoring tool that maps all application inter-dependencies and server resources.
 This is a cloud-based system.